0xDevansh/itch-scraper/README.md

 ## Bugs and Improvements

-If you encounter any kind of bug, feel free to [open an issue](https://github.com/DeathVenom54/itch-scraper/issues) or post about it in the [Discord server](https://discord.gg/ZRBxHc2SDb).
+If you encounter any kind of bug, feel free to [open an issue](https://github.com/DeathVenom54/itch-scraper/issues) or post about it in my [Discord Server](https://discord.gg/qJnrRvt7wW).
 Bug reports should be described properly and accompanied with the error message(s) if any, and the reproduction steps/the code which triggered the problem.

 ## Versions